agherzan/yubikey-full-disk-encryption/README.md

 * Added Parameters (see ykfde.conf - e.g. slot, parameterized the sleep 5, because I don't need it ... ;)
 * Added Possibility to combine Password with Challenge-Response
 * Made the hook/ykfde script overall more robust against typos, less error prone
-* Added YubiKey detection (to complete the wait for yubiKey functionality of hook/ykfde script)
+* Added YubiKey detection (to complete the wait for YubiKey functionality of hook/ykfde script)
 * Added a testrun.sh Test script to test the hook not first during boot-up ;)
 * Added ykfde-suspend module
 * Fixes most issues detected by shellcheck static analysis tool